mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

   "Writing is nature’s way of showing us how sloppy our thinking is."
   Leslie Lamport

+Writing down software shows you how sloppy your thinking was about the job in hand.

 I very happily recounted my "Literacy started with the printing press, software literacy starts with the Internet" meme in the last chapter.